kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 Kubelet should detect this contidion and reject the pod.
 Hopefully some other controllers (StatefulSet controller) will re-create the pod and it will be scheduled to the correct node.

-Specifically, kubelet investigates the cause of the failure by checking the status of the underlying VolumeAttachment object.
-If `FailedPrecondition` error is found, and PV's nodeAffinity does not match current node, kubelet will setting pod phase to 'Failed'
+Specifically, kubelet should reject the pod (setting pod phase to 'Failed') if the volume is not present in the `node.status.volumesAttached` list and the volume nodeAffinity does not match the current node in `waitForVolumeAttach()`.

+We check `volumesAttached` to ensure the Pods have never been running, to avoid interrupting running Pods.
+We don't check the VolumeAttachment to make this also work for non-CSI volumes.

 ### Test Plan